FindNode

 Actions

-FindNode offers many action commands, "action" can accept a single string command or an array of strings with multiple commands.
+FindNode offers many action commands, use "function" can create more actions. "action" can accept a single string command or an array of strings with multiple commands.
 Query is optional, if query is not specified, it will include the default template.
 If query is specified, the query output will be saved to ML, the commands/actions require nodes will be obtained from underlying ML either via query or optional query, use action:"getIds" to obtain ML content.
 If no action is specified, action:"getIds" is used.
-Either "action" and "actions" are acceptable.
+Use of "action" and "actions" are identical.

 When sendAai encounter error from FindNode or timeout, it will return null with "lastError()" contain error message.